At the Next Fertility Nordic biobank, women and men can freeze and store their gametes.

 - Social: postponement of family planning, predisposition to declining egg reserves, lack of a suitable partner, desire to have biological offspring at a later age;

 - Ethical: the desire to freeze and preserve gametes rather than embryos.

-Gametes are stored in special storage tanks filled with liquid nitrogen which ensure stable conditions suitable for the cells (-196°C).
-Next Fertility Nordic has successful and lengthy experience of storing gametes and embryos.
+Frozen gametes and embryos are stored in cryopreservation tanks.
+The tanks are filled with liquid nitrogen and monitored to maintain a stable temperature of -196°C. Next Fertility Nordic has successful and lengthy experience of storing gametes and embryos.

 Freezing of eggs

 The main factor influencing a woman’s fertility is her age.
 As the number and quality of eggs begin to decline in the early 30s and decrease significantly after the age of 35, it is recommended that the eggs be frozen beforehand.